 General Motors (GM), one of the world's largest auto manufacturers, makes cars and trucks, with well known brands such as Buick, Cadillac, Chevrolet, and GMC.
 GM also builds cars through its GM Daewoo, Opel, Vauxhall, and Holden units.
 The company operates through five business segments: GM North America, GM Europe, GM International Operations, and GM South America.
 Financing activities are primarily conducted by General Motors Financial Company.
-The current iteration of GM traces its roots to mid-2009, when the former GM was split into two companies after it emerged from Chapter 11 bankruptcy protection: General Motors and Motors Liquidation (the name for leftover assets).
+In early 2017, GM agreed to sell its Opel business to France-based PSA Group, one of the largest carmakers in Europe.

 The auto giant went through a six-week period of bankruptcy protection in 2009.
 GM was split into two companies when it emerged from Chapter 11 -- General Motors and Motors Liquidation (the name for leftover assets).
 In 2011 Motors Liquidation sold the majority of its assets, which encompassed almost 90 industrial sites in 14 states, which cleared the way for GM bondholders to receive stock in the new company.